 Solicit Counsel from Experts

 If you are undergoing divorce, you likely will benefit from some type of professional counsel, even if you and your partner don't require the representation of a divorce lawyer.
 For couples who are undergoing mediation or a collaborative divorce, seeking help from certified financial planners and divorce financial analysts can prove greatly beneficial.
-As mentioned above, having financial records on hand during these consultations can help you, your financial planner, and your spouse determine the distribution of assets as well as matters such as alimony.
+As mentioned above, having financial records on hand during these consultations can help you, your financial planner, and your spouse determines the distribution of assets as well as matters such as alimony.
 Seeking the services of a certified divorce financial professional can save you time and money, as well as help ensure that asset distribution is equitable.
 Even in the event that your divorce is amicable, you likely will have many questions regarding finances - certified financial planners can help answer these questions.
 Should you require legal counsel, however, a divorce lawyer from one of our offices can help.